 Production and Lead Time

-Once your project is complete you can choose to pick it up or we can ship to any destination in the US or Canada.
+Once your project is complete we will notify you that it is available for pick up or has shipped based on your preferences.
 Only under special circumstances do we allow pick up or ship without final payment.
 If you find blems or errors in your counts while unpacking we’re always happy to issue a credit or refund accordingly.
 All invoices that go 30 days past due incur a 10% up-charge and an additional 15% every 30 day period there after.

-- Please note that we maintain a 50 unit minimum per style however there are some exceptions based on project complexity and garment cost.
+Please note that we maintain a minimum per style however there are some exceptions based on project complexity and garment cost.

 We understand the importance of these relationships and are passionate about bringing you the best personalized screen-printing services possible.
 Our Seattle-based team is dedicated to becoming familiar with our customers’ profession and goals so that we can materialize exactly what you envision in your mind.